microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-manage-monitoring-rules.md

 ## Step 1: Create a monitoring rule

-You can create a monitoring rule for a deployment by configuring the monitoring settings.
+You can create a [monitoring rule](/graph/api/resources/windowsupdates-monitoringrule) for a deployment by configuring the [monitoring settings](/graph/api/resources/windowsupdates-monitoringsettings).
 Each [deployment](/graph/api/resources/windowsupdates-deployments) can have one active monitoring rule at a time.

 Monitoring rules consist of three components:
 * **signal**: The type of update issue to be monitored by the deployment service.
 * **threshold**: When this percentage of devices emit the specified signal, the monitoring rule is triggered.
 * **action**: The action to take when the monitoring rule is triggered.

-See [monitoringRule resource type](/graph/api/resources/windowsupdates-monitoringrule) for more information.

 Below is an example of creating a monitoring rule for a deployment at the same time as creating the deployment.